Anthonykahly/my-day-schedule/README.md

 ## Description
 ```
 This simple calender allows the user to plan their day.
-This planner will dynamically update throughout the day so the user can plan accordingly to how much time is left in the work day.
+This planner will dynamically update throughout the day.
 ```

 ## User Story